TIM lifted by expectations of single Italian broadband network

-MILAN, Aug 5 (Reuters) - Telecom Italia (TIM) TLIT.MI shares rose by 3.4% on Wednesday as investors anticipated an acceleration of talks with Open Fiber to create a single ultra-fast broadband network in Italy.
+MILAN, Aug 5 (Reuters) - Telecom Italia (TIM) TLIT.MI shares rose by more than 5% on Wednesday as investors anticipated an acceleration of talks with Open Fiber to create a single ultra-fast broadband network in Italy.

 TIM on Tuesday postponed to the end of August a decision over the sale of a minority stake in its so-called secondary landline, after Rome requested it negotiates a wider deal to merge its network assets with those of Open Fiber.